sudo-ditto/nextjs-ts-jest-rtl-boilerplate/README.md

     ```sh
     npm install -g onchange
     ```
--   rimraf - needed in the `clean` script
+-   rimraf - needed in the `clean` script.
+It's used to bypass issues with removing `node_modules` in Windows.
     ```sh
     npm install -g rimraf
     ```